• Home

 OSHA VIOLATIONS

-We have a letter sent from the Department of Health and Human Services (DHHS) that says: "there have been no reported cases of chemical illness", in response to a former employee making a health complaint.
+We have a letter from October 1993 sent from the Department of Health and Human Services (DHHS) that says: "there have been no reported cases of chemical illness", in response to a former employee making a health complaint.
 That was a blatant lie.

-In contrary, by the time that letter was sent, there was already one confirmed death caused by the chemical exposure.
+In contrary, by the time that letter was sent, there was already one confirmed death caused by the chemical exposure to Benzene.
 Along with numerous OSHA complaints made by employees.

-• Occupational exposure to hazardous chemicals: Vinyl Chloride and Benzene - $300 Fine.
+• Occupational exposure to hazardous chemicals: Vinyl Chloride and Benzene - $300 OSHA Fine.

 HAZARDOUS DRUMS BURRIED - 1999

-The buried drums excavated at the Fern Hill Warehouse site in 1999 contained a mixture of hazardous chemicals spanning volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides, and heavy metals.
+The buried drums excavated at the Fern Hill Warehouse site (across the street from the main facility) in 1999 contained a mixture of hazardous chemicals spanning volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides, and heavy metals.
 Here's a breakdown based on validated lab results:

 • Tetrachloroethylene (PCE) - Known to cause Kidney/Liver Cancer